c64-dev/es-theme-c64-Origins/README.md

 * Commodore 64 system-wide colours and fonts
 * New high quality wallpapers for all systems
-* New details section in games list
+* Added details section in games list
 * Custom collections pre-designed / created for various genres (such as Shoot 'em Up, etc)
 * Collections for 'All Games', 'Favorites', 'Last Played' and 'Custom Collections' fully supported
 * Support for screenshots/boxart and/or video.